rudyNK/contact-cli-sql/README.md

 # Contact CLI (Database version)

 ## Project Description
-The CLI Contact App is an app that allow you to:
+The CLI Contact App is an app that allows you to:
 - Create a contact and save it to an SQL Database
-- Read or display these contacts as a whole and separately (with more details).
+- Read or display these contacts as a whole or separately (with more details).
 - Update a contact in the the database.
 - Delete a contact in the database.

-A contact should be defined at least with his:
+A contact should be defined at least with this:
 - name
 - phone number
 - address